quicwg/base-drafts/draft-ietf-quic-qpack.md

 #### Completed Processing of a Field Section

-After the decoder finishes decoding a field section encoded using representations containing dynamic table references, it MUST emit an Entry Acknowledgement instruction ({{entry-acknowledgement}}).
+After the decoder finishes decoding a field section encoded using representations containing dynamic table references, it MUST emit a Section Acknowledgement instruction ({{header-acknowledgement}}).
 A stream may carry multiple field sections in the case of intermediate responses, trailers, and pushed requests.
-The encoder interprets each Entry Acknowledgement instruction as acknowledging the earliest unacknowledged field section containing dynamic table references sent on the given stream.
+The encoder interprets each Section Acknowledgement instruction as acknowledging the earliest unacknowledged field section containing dynamic table references sent on the given stream.

 #### Abandonment of a Stream

-When an endpoint receives a stream reset before the end of a stream or before all field sections are processed on that stream, or when it abandons reading of a stream, it generates a Stream Cancellation instruction; see
+When an endpoint receives a stream reset before the end of a stream or before all encoded field sections are processed on that stream, or when it abandons reading of a stream, it generates a Stream Cancellation instruction; see
 {{stream-cancellation}}.
 This signals to the encoder that all references to the dynamic table on that stream are no longer outstanding.
 A decoder with a maximum dynamic table capacity ({{maximum-dynamic-table-capacity}}) equal to